jbrower95/apisworkshop/README.md

 ## Tasks
 * Check out the web page, to see what the desired functionality is.
 * In `index.html`, set the script source to `index.js` instead of `solution.js`
-* In the function `searchForImages`, construct the request url, following the instructions within the file.
+* In the function `searchForImages` in `index.js`, construct the request url, following the instructions within the file.
 * In the function `insertImages`, construct the image urls from the returned data, following the instructions within the file.